pieroproietti/penguins-eggs/README.md

 #### download and installing eggs from sourceforce

-If you don't want to add **penguins-eggs-ppa** on your list, you can install eggs downloading it from [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it
+If you don't want to add **penguins-eggs-ppa** on your list, you can install eggs again downloading it from [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and installing it

 ```
 sudo dpkg -i eggs_8.0.0-1_amd64.deb